aio-libs/aiohttp/docs/websocket_utilities.rst

        connect to a different IP (when there are multiple for the target) or reconnect to the same IP upon user action.

+    .. attribute:: ABNORMAL_CLOSURE

+       Used to indicate that a connection was closed abnormally (that is, with no close frame being sent) when a status code is expected.

+    .. attribute:: BAD_GATEWAY

+       The server was acting as a gateway or proxy and received an invalid response from the upstream server.
+       This is similar to 502 HTTP Status Code.

 .. class:: WSMsgType